-Using the museum’s Native American exhibit, scouts will learn about the daily lives of one of the local tribes.
-Hands-on artifacts, storytelling, and a themed craft will make this a workshop your pack will not soon forget.
+Utilizing the museum’s Native American exhibit and artifacts, scouts will learn about the daily lives of the Omaha tribe.
+Hands-on artifacts, storytelling, and a themed craft will make this a workshop your Pack will not forget.
 This program meets the requirements for Elective # 10.

 It’s a Secret

-Learn what it takes to be a good spy!
-Scouts will have a blast learning about invisible ink, secret codes, Historic Spies and more as they earn their It’s a Secret elective.
+Scouts will have a blast learning what it takes to be a good spy.
+Invisible ink, secret codes and more will make this a class they won’t want to miss.
 This program meets the requirements for Elective # 1.

 American Indian Life

-Spend time learning about one of the Native American tribes that once called this area home.
+Learn about one of the Native American tribes who once called this area home, in a fun hands-on class.
 Scouts will learn about the construction of an Earth Lodge and Tipi, play Native American games, and more.
 This program meets the requirements for Elective #24.

-Get a jump start on your communicator badge with this exciting class.
-Scouts will make a secret code, invisible ink, do an experiment using nonverbal communication and much more.
-This class covers requirements 1, 4, 5, 13 & 16.
+Get a jump start on your Communicator Badge with this exciting class.
+Scouts will create a secret code, make invisible ink, experiment using nonverbal communication and much more.
+This class covers requirements 1, 4, 5 & 16.

 Special Holiday Workshop